shukriadams/lastfm-dl/README.md

 ### Rate limits and outtages

 If you have a lot of data, you may hit a short-term rate limit on your requests - this takes the form of an error 600.
 By default lastfm-dl will automatically retry a few times before giving up.
-If the you encounter a serious outtage, try again later.
+If you encounter a serious outtage, try again later.

 ### Timestamps and lost scrobbles

 Lastfm scrobbles are not uniquely identifiable - they have a timestamp, but this timestamp is not completely accurate.
 Older scrobbles (from 2004) often share timestamps, and it seems that over time, Last.fm improved timestamp accuracy.

-Additionally, on very old profiles, it seems the total scrobble count displayed at the top of profile doesn't always match the number of scrobbles downloaded, though the differences seem to be very small (fractions of a percent).
+On very old profiles, the total scrobble count displayed at the top of profile page may not match the number of scrobbles downloaded, though the differences seem to be very small (fractions of a percent).

 ### Multiple users